deanwampler/factorie-workshop/README.md

 The `compile` command will download additional dependent libraries and compile FACTORIE.
 The `test` command runs through the automated tests, which should complete with reporting errors.

 > **NOTE:** If you run into problems compiling or testing FACTORIE, don't worry.
-We'll use a prebuilt version in the workshop.
+We'll use the prebuilt version in the workshop.

 If the code compiled successfully (whether or not the tests executed successfully), let's do one final test to make sure everything is ready to go.
 Type the following command: